-Please be aware that the contact number / contact code field may only be edited via Xero’s API.
 Additionally, if the integration syncs to an existing contact in Xero by means of manually adding a contact number, Chargify information, such as email address and name, will override information already stored in Xero on the contact.

 Our Xero integration will automatically sync Chargify billing activity to Xero as invoices.

 Although Xero syncs both statements and invoices in Chargify, the integration ultimately relies on the statement for syncing.
 This means that the reference number on the Xero invoice matches the ID of the statement ID in Chargify.
 Additionally, we sync transaction data to Xero primarily based on statement events.
 More detail on the 3 conditions that we sync are below: